josefkrajkar/Pewpewpew/README.md

 - use ```<Game/>``` tag in your webpage
 - Play the game! :)

-If you'll have any questions or suggestions about this script or just want to say "Hello!", please send me an email, I will really appreciate it.
-You can check the example of this script on [this link](http://pewpew.surge.sh/).
+If you'll have any questions or suggestions about this script or just want to say "Hello!", please send me an email, I will really appreciate it as well as any contributions :)

+Thank you for your time and "May the Code be with you"!

 TODO list:
  - Recalculate mouse coordinates according to the proper position of the game area - Done :)
  - Create static example on Surge - Done :)
- - Write comments in English
+ - Write comments in English - Done :)
  - Use Flow - Done :)
  - Write unit tests with Jest and Enzyme - Done :)
+ - Use some pretty SVGs instead of DIVs